SunboX/EazyShoppingList/README.md

 See http://creativecommons.org/licenses/by-nc-nd/3.0/

 Maybe the underliing mobile application framework will be released by an open source license at a later state.

+Demo
+---

+You can see a live demo at: [http://www.eazyshoppinglist.com/](http://www.eazyshoppinglist.com/)